The Multivariate Herglotz-Nevanlinna Class: Superresolution: Introduction

 \section{Introduction}

 This is the first part of a work devoted to the Herglotz-Nevanlinna class of functions depending on several complex variables.
-The rather vague concept of superresolution is closely related to that of a not less misty term of spectrum.
+The concept of superresolution is closely related to that of spectrum.
 The former covers several meanings, all related to specific inverse problems.
 Treating the spectrum as a "ghost" of an inaccessible entity, a widely accepted interpretation of the superresolution phenomenon is the effective approximation of the entire spectrum from a part of it in the proximity of a finitely determined locus.
-Notable recent advances in signal/image processing are the large support this point of view \cite{Candes-Fernandez, Donoho, Mallat}.
+Notable recent advances in signal/image processing validate this point of view \cite{Candes-Fernandez, Donoho, Mallat}.

-A more precise manifestation of superresolution was proposed in the setting of (truncated) moment problems, specifically the Markov $L$-problem, usually combined with the entropy optimization method \cite{Budisic-Putinar, Gamboa, Lewis, Putinar}.
+A more precise manifestation of superresolution was proposed in the setting of (truncated) moment problems, specifically the Markov $L$-problem \cite{Krein-Nudelman, Putinar-JAT}.
+An entropy optimization problem naturally entering into these studies \cite{Budisic-Putinar, Gamboa, Lewis, Putinar}.
 The present note is a continuation of these investigations in the framework of bounded holomorphic interpolation of functions depending on several complex variables.
 Along these lines, the gap between a single complex variable and two or more complex variables is sizable.
 We elaborate below some observations regarding the multivariable setting, which in their turn raise challenging open problems.